mmu-webdesign/awdd--group-10-web-dev-2023/1_user_and_competitor_research/user-research.md

 •	“I want to make sure dogs are given the best quality of life and in this case a 2nd chance with owners so having a guide on how to look after them properly is perfect.”

-•	Pros: An informative guide with a worthwhile purpose.
+•	Likes: An informative guide with a worthwhile purpose.
 May attract new dog lovers and strengthen those that already do.

-•	Cons: Being online it may not be accessible by everyone so ensuring it is legible if printed or shared is important for spreading good knowledge and advice.
+•	Dislikes: Being online it may not be accessible by everyone so ensuring it is legible if printed or shared is important for spreading good knowledge and advice.

 •	Needs and goals: Informative website/guide that gives suitable amount of advice but not too much to become over complicated or boring to read.
 Must be an engaging page/website.